 The White Oak tree primarily grows in eastern and central North America and can be found as far north as northern Quebec to as south as north Florida and east Texas.
 The Hardy Planting Zone correctly categorizes the Alba White Oak tree to zones 3-9 making it a commonly seen and well-growing tree, some specimens are over 450 years old.

-At full maturity, the Alba White Oak tree can grow between 50-80 feet with a spread of 50-80 feet as well
+Alba White Oak trees can grow between 50-80 feet with a spread of 50-80 feet as well-